Sunday, July 5, 2009

 Also, the United States is not the only nation struggling under a huge national debt.
 Among major countries, Japan, Italy, India, France, Germany and Canada have comparable debts as percentages of their GDPs.

+Where does the government borrow all this money from?
 The debt is largely financed by the sale of Treasury bonds and bills.
 Even today, amid global economic turmoil, those still are seen as one of the world’s safest investments.
+That’s one of the rare upsides of U.S. government borrowing.

 Treasury securities are suitable for individual investors and popular with other countries, especially China, Japan and the Persian Gulf oil exporters, the three top foreign holders of U.S. debt.

 But as the U.S. spends trillions to stabilize the recession-wracked economy, helping to force down the value of the dollar, the securities become less attractive as investments.
 Some major foreign lenders are already paring back on their purchases of U.S. bonds and other securities.
+And if major holders of U.S. debt were to flee, it would send shock waves through the global economy - and sharply force up U.S. interest rates.

 As time goes by, demographics suggest things will get worse before they get better, even after the recession ends, as more baby boomers retire and begin collecting Social Security and Medicare benefits.